 Will there be any free token distributions?
 Token holders (such as launch partner Bybit or SushiSwap) will determine what to do with their BIT tokens, likely having some community reward programs on their respective platforms.
 For BIT tokens held in the BitDAO treasury, any free token distributions will need to be proposed and voted on.

 How will BitDAO treasury grow over time?
-BitDAO will look to token swap with existing and emerging projects, and support them to be category winners.
+BitDAO will also look to build useful products that can contribute back to the BitDAO treasury.
+BitDAO may also to token swap with existing and emerging projects, and support them to be category winners.
 By holding partner project tokens, BitDAO is incentivized to help our partners succeed.
-BitDAO will also look to build useful products that can contribute back to BitDAO treasury.
-Read more at: growth

 I hold BIT tokens, why can't I vote?
 BIT tokens holders must delegate first before voting.
 You can delegate votes to your own address.
 Please refer to here: